Nneka Ogwumike: College career

 Ogwumike chose Stanford over Baylor, Duke, Connecticut, Tennessee and Notre Dame.
 She was a member of USA Under 18 Team that won gold in Argentina on July 23–27, 2008.
 Nneka tallied 20 points and 15 rebounds in the championship game of the Under-18 FIBA Americas.
 She led team USA to a 5–0 record while leading the team in scoring and rebounding.
 She was named MVP of this tournament in Argentina.

 Nneka also played with her sister, Chiney Ogwumike, at Stanford.

-In a 100-80 victory over Oregon on January 23, 2010, Ogwumike set a new Cardinal record for rebounds in a game with 23.
+In a 100–80 victory over Oregon on January 23, 2010, Ogwumike set a new Cardinal record for rebounds in a game with 23.

 On December 20, 2011, Ogwumike scored a career-high 42 points on 19 for 27 shooting while also grabbing 17 rebounds in a 97–80 win over the sixth-ranked Tennessee Lady Vols.

 On January 7, 2012, Ogwumike surpassed both the 2,000 point and the 1,000 rebound thresholds for her career with a 33-point, 16 rebound performance against Oregon State.

+Stanford reached the NCAA Final Four every year Ogwumike played at Stanford, and reached the championship game once.

 Ogwumike left the Stanford Cardinal as the second all-time leading scorer for the women's basketball program, behind only Candice Wiggins.